 The Call of Duty franchise is the first in our list which primarily appears on consoles.
 It is absolutely massive in the North American market and has been featured in MLG since Modern Warfare – going as far as dethroning Halo as the series suffered from design changes which were adverse to the eSports environment.
 Thanks to its enormous following and pop culture tag, Call of Duty is one eSport which often throws amateurs into prize-winning situations.

-Many players and teams have worked their way through the ranks and leagues and earn money through various competitive means, with some being successful enough to make a living from it.
+Many players and teams have worked their way through the ranks and leagues and earn through various competitive means, with some being successful enough to make a living from it.

 Another of console eSports vanguard, the Halo series has been in steady decline since around 2010 for a few reasons, but it was once the powerhouse of first person shooter eSports.
 Fortunately for the developers and fans of the series, Halo 5 has been successful in revitalizing the franchise, although it will take a long time for Halo to return to its former glory.